 A tire pressure monitoring system (TPMS) can alert you to incorrect tire pressures before an accident ruins your vacation.
 Proper tire pressure isn't something you can easily see or estimate visually.
 There are several direct systems available for RVs that use sensors to give accurate readings in real time.
 A TPMS should also be able to accommodate all the tires for your rig, while also sending out an audio alarm to give you an immediate warning if a problem is detected.
 Some, like the Doran and TireMinder systems, also give temperature readings for the tire, to let you know if a problem is causing the tire to overheat.
 The Doran models have other features including a high pressure warning, and a FastLeak Alert to tell you if the pressure drops suddenly.
 TireMinder will warn you of potential blow-outs, to increase safety and give you added peace of mind.
 The Hopkins nVision is designed with RVs and towed trailers in mind.
 It can support up to 24 tires at once and is transferred easily between vehicles.
 It alerts you to incorrect tread wear that can lead to serious problems.

-Feel free to browse our selection of tire pressure monitors, or contact us if you need help finding the TPMS that is right for your camper.
+contact us if you need help finding the TPMS that is right for your camper.

 By Julie T